-I don’t know about you, but I always enjoy seeing personal finance statistics.
+I don’t know about you, but I enjoy personal finance statistics.

 They provide no actionable takeaways whatsoever but it’s fun to see how you stack up with your peers.

-Here are 16 personal finance statistics based on the year 2019.
+Here are 16 personal finance statistics based on the year 2020.
+How do you compare?

 1. Average 401(k) Balance by Age

 The average 401(k) amounts by age per Nerd Wallet/NBCNews.com: